 The award-winning Sacconi Quartet is recognised for its unanimous and compelling ensemble, consistently communicating with a fresh and imaginative approach.
 Performing with style and commitment, the Quartet is known throughout the world for its creativity and integrity of interpretation.
 Formed in 2001, its four founder members continue to demonstrate a shared passion for string quartet repertoire, infectiously reaching out to audiences with their energy and enthusiasm.
 The Quartet have enjoyed a highly successful international career, performing regularly throughout Europe, at London’s major venues, in recordings and on radio broadcasts.
-The Sacconi is Quartet in Association at the Royal College of Music and Associate Artist at the Bristol Old Vic.
+The Sacconi is Quartet in Association at the Royal College of Music and Quartet in Residence for the town of Folkestone.